tlehman/tobilehman.com/content/posts/image-compression-demystified/index.md

 otherwise known as an image.
 Below I wrote an interactive transformer so you can see it in practice, then we can dive into the mathematics and start to understand how it works.

+Click the pixels on the first square to see the discrete cosine transform on the second square.

 <canvas id="dct1" width="256" height="256" style="border:1px solid #000000;">
 </canvas>
 <span style="font-size: 3em;">&rarr;</span>